-According to Forbes Magazine, we can trick our bodies into releasing endorphins just by forcing a smile.
+We can even trick our bodies into releasing endorphins just by forcing a smile.
 Even if we’re consciously faking it, “we can change our emotional state by altering our facial expression!”

 If you smile more often, it can improve your overall disposition and make you healthier.
 That’s because smiling can “help rid the body of stress” and “reduce the rigidness of our cells.”
 This will benefit your whole body, particularly the heart.